awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

    :code:`SecretAccessKey`, and :code:`SessionToken`.
 These credentials last for 3,600 seconds (1
    hour).

-6. The |TWP| user now has valid credentials to work with any AWS service APIs that the user's role is authorized to access.
-The |TWP| automatically apply these credentials for any subsequent AWS API calls, and renew them automatically when they expire.
+6. The |TWPALL| user now has valid credentials to work with any AWS service APIs that the user's role is authorized to access.
+The |TWPALL| automatically apply these credentials for any subsequent AWS API calls, and renew them automatically when they expire.

-   .. note:: When the credentials expire, and new credentials are required, the |TWP| automatically
+   .. note:: When the credentials expire, and new credentials are required, the |TWPALL| automatically
       reauthenticate with AD FS, and obtain new credentials for a subsequent hour.
 For users of domain-joined accounts, this process occurs silently.
 For accounts that are not domain-joined, users are prompted to enter their credentials before they can reauthenticate.